Watch for ponies

 Please observe the speed limits.
 Remember the risk is not just to the animals but to you as a driver, your passengers and your vehicle.
 Drive safely in the National Park … for everyone’s sake.

 Remember that the animals do not understand that cars are dangerous.
-EXPECT THEM TO WALK IN FRONT OF YOU, give them a wide birth and be ready to stop!
+EXPECT THEM TO WALK IN FRONT OF YOU, give them a wide berth and be ready to stop!
 Even fully-grown ponies only have the road-sense of a two-year old child – and foals often walk across the road to their mothers.

 Many collisions happen in the dark, so please be careful if you have to travel early or late in the day.
 Many wear reflective collars to make them more visible at night but watch out for those that don’t.